federicopugliese/jsonargon/README.md

 For instance, you can have multiple Python packages with different virtualenvs.

-**Remember to make a commit and push!** This is your starting point for your project.
+The `generate.py` will also commit and push for you

 ## Archetypes